 - Manufacturing operations that oversee supply chains with numerous factories and suppliers; especially complicated supply chains that involve overseas shipment

-- Retail companies with physical locations that receive inventory from warehouses
+- Retail companies with physical locations that receive inventory from warehouses-where a warehouse management system might come in handy

 The bigger a company is, the more pipeline inventory it has, and the more important it is to track it accurately.
-It can be one of the tricker types of inventory.
+It can be one of the trickier types of inventory.
+It's nothing as simple as cycle stock.
 So we wouldn’t dare define pipeline inventory without an example.
 Here ya go.
+You can use this when you need a pipeline inventory calculation to check in with.

 Pipeline Inventory Example